Getting Help with Undergraduate Education

 How do I graduate with honors?

 Students who show particular distinction in scholarship at the University are afforded the opportunity to graduate with Latin Honors and/or School Honors.
 Only grades earned at UT Dallas are used in determining graduation with honors.
-Please visit the Office of the Registrar
+Please visit the Office of the Registrar for more information.

 How do I qualify for the Dean's list?